apache/incubator-streampark/streamx-plugins/jvm-profiler/README.md

 - metricInterval: how frequent to collect and report the metrics, in milliseconds.

-- durationProfiling: configure to profile specific class and method, e.g. com.streamxhub.plugin.profiling.examples.HelloWorldApplication.publicSleepMethod.
-It also support wildcard (\*) for method name, e.g. com.streamxhub.plugin.profiling.examples.HelloWorldApplication.*.
+- durationProfiling: configure to profile specific class and method, e.g. com.streamxhub.plugin.profiling.example.HelloWorldApplication.publicSleepMethod.
+It also support wildcard (\*) for method name, e.g. com.streamxhub.plugin.profiling.example.HelloWorldApplication.*.

-- argumentProfiling: configure to profile specific method argument, e.g. com.streamxhub.plugin.profiling.examples.HelloWorldApplication.publicSleepMethod.1 (".1" means getting value for the first argument and sending out in the reporter).
+- argumentProfiling: configure to profile specific method argument, e.g. com.streamxhub.plugin.profiling.example.HelloWorldApplication.publicSleepMethod.1 (".1" means getting value for the first argument and sending out in the reporter).

 - sampleInterval: frequency (milliseconds) to do stacktrace sampling, if this value is not set or zero, the profiler